OVO Energy Experts: questions and answers

 The visit will last for up to 2 hours, depending on the type and size of your property.

-What's already there – They’ll take into account the type and age of your property, any extensions, and any other work that's been done.
+What's already there – they’ll take into account the type and age of your property, any extensions, and any other work that's been done.

-Walls, windows, warmth – They’ll take a look at the thickness of the walls and windows and what condition they're in, and how you currently heat your home.
+Walls, windows, warmth – they’ll take a look at the thickness of the walls and windows and what condition they're in, and how you currently heat your home.

 Your Energy Expert may need to take photos of your home on the day.
 This is to help them recommend the right upgrades for your home.
 Your Energy Expert will also be able to answer questions you have about your home and energy efficiency on the day.